Q-AU/Systems_III/Tutorials/00_Back-end.md

 2. Inside the folder create an empty document (name does not matter) SimpleServer.js (the extension is important)

-3. Open SimpleServer.js whit your favorite IDE
+3. Open SimpleServer.js with your favorite IDE

 4. In the first line of the document simply write